Notes for New Contributors

 Use m_ prefix on all member variables.

 clang-format is used for all C++ formatting.
 The configuration is in .clang-format in the root directory.
-You can rerun the formatter using make fmt or by invoking the script src/scripts/dev_tools/run_clang_format.py.
+You can rerun the formatter using make fmt, by invoking the script src/scripts/dev_tools/run_clang_format.py or using an appropriate editor configuration from src/editors.
 If the output would be truly horrible, it is allowed to disable formatting for a specific area using // clang-format off annotations.

 Note